NARN

 Research Training

-As part of our collaboration with North West Hospital and Health Service, research Staff at JCU Murtupuni will be holding a range of research activities on Fridays (whenever possible) throughout the year.
+As part of our collaboration with health services across our region, research Staff at JCU Murtupuni will be holding a range of research activities on Fridays (whenever possible) throughout the year.

 The purpose of these activities is to provide clinicians and novice researchers within our region opportunities to develop their research skills and participate in research and quality improvement activities, and keep local communities aware of current MCRRH research projects.